-Next, get a feel for their expertise in the area you are looking.
+Next, get a feel for their expertise in the area you are looking for.
 Having an agent that knows the area really well will have its advantages for not only the house hunting phase but also when you start making offers.

 - How many sales have you handled in my desired area?

 - Do you specialize in any other areas?